Patient information: Constipation in infants and children (Beyond the Basics)

 Most children with constipation do not have an underlying medical problem causing their symptoms.
 Constipation generally resolves with changes in diet, behavior, or sometimes with medicine.
 You can try some of these treatments at home.
 If home treatment is not helpful, talk to your child's healthcare provider.

 This article will focus on the diagnosis, treatment, and prevention of constipation.
 More detailed information about constipation in infants and children is available by subscription.
-(See "Prevention and treatment of acute constipation in infants and children" and "Treatment of chronic functional constipation and fecal incontinence in infants and children".)
+(See "Prevention and treatment of acute constipation in infants and children" and "Chronic functional constipation and fecal incontinence in infants and children: Treatment".)

 NORMAL VERSUS ABNORMAL BOWEL HABITS

 The "normal" amount of time between bowel movements in an infant or child depends upon their age and what they eat.
 The look of the bowel movement can also vary.

 Normal bowel habits